JaimeCamachoDev/Unity-VFX-Technical-Test/README.md

 - A clean demo scene

 This single task allows evaluation of all four pillars in a realistic and efficient way.

 ---

-Each pillar represents **25% of the final score**:
-- Technical
-- Artistic
-- Optimization
-- Organization & Communication

----